Mixing Kafka with Jane Austen - Ishiguro wins literature Nobel

 Kazuo Ishiguro, the British author of "The Remains of the Day", won the Nobel Prize for Literature on Thursday for a run of "exquisite" novels that the Swedish Academy said mixed Franz Kafka with Jane Austen.

-STOCKHOLM: Kazuo Ishiguro, the British author of "The Remains of the Day", won the Nobel Prize for Literature on Thursday for a run of "exquisite" novels that the Swedish Academy said mixed Franz Kafka with Jane Austen.
+STOCKHOLM: Kazuo Ishiguro, the British author of "The Remains of the Day", won the Nobel Prize for Literature on Thursday for a run of "exquisite" novels that the award body said mixed Franz Kafka with Jane Austen.

-The writer said winning the award was "flabbergastingly flattering".
-He told the BBC he first heard about it in the media - and his wife had rushed home from the hairdressers after seeing it on her phone.
+The 62-year-old writer called the news "flabbergastingly flattering" and said he initially thought it was a hoax.
+He told reporters his wife had rushed home from the hairdressers after seeing reports on her phone.

 "It comes at a time when the world is uncertain about its values, its leadership and its safety.
-I just hope that my receiving this huge honour will, even in a small way, encourage the forces for good," he told reporters at his house in north London.
+I just hope that my receiving this huge honour will, even in a small way, encourage the forces for good," Ishiguro said.

 Ishiguro is the first Briton to win the world's most prestigious literary award in a decade, since Doris Lessing's recognition in 2007.

 "He is an exquisite novelist.
-I would say if you mix Jane Austen and Franz Kafka you get Ishiguro in a nutshell," Sara Danius, permanent secretary of the Swedish Academy, told Reuters.
+I would say if you mix Jane Austen and Franz Kafka you get Ishiguro in a nutshell," Sara Danius, permanent secretary of the Swedish Academy, which chooses the literature winner, told Reuters.

 The Academy hailed Ishiguro's ability to reveal "the abyss beneath our illusory sense of connection with the world ... in novels of great emotional force" that touch on memory, time and self-delusion.